-A-LEVEL AND UFP STUDENT GRADING
+A-LEVEL, UFP, GCSE, PRE AND PRE-GCSE STUDENT GRADING

-Students can be awarded grades ranging from A-E, or U.
+A-level and UFP Students can be awarded grades ranging from A-E, or U.

-PRE- and IGCSE Students can be awarded grades ranging from A-G or U (9-1 or 0 in some IGCSE subjects).
+PRE, AEM, IGCSE and PRE-GCSE Students can be awarded grades ranging from 9 - 1 (or A-G or U in some IGCSE subjects).

-Grade Quick Description Student action A Highly distinctive The student is encouraged to maintain this standard of 9 work work and stretch themselves beyond the curriculum via extension work. А Excellent work The student should try to maintain this standard of work 8 and understand what improvements are necessary to achieve an A. В Very good work The work is of a high quality.
+Grade Quick Description Student action A Highly distinctive The student is encouraged to maintain this standard of 9 work work and stretch themselves beyond the curriculum via extension work. А Excellent work The student should try to maintain this standard of work 8 and understand what improvements are necessary to achieve an A.

+[T В Very good work The work is of a high quality.
 Certain specific 7-6 improvements can be made.
 The student should read any comments carefully, redraft work and apply feedback to future work to improve. С Good work The work has been done well, however, points may 5-4 have been missed or there may be some other clear problems with the piece.
 The student should read any comments carefully, redraft work and apply feedback to future work to improve.
 D Fair work The work is of pass standard, but there are some 3 serious errors or omissions.
 The student should seek advice from their teacher and have specific targets to work on areas identified for improvement.
 E/F/G Basic work The work has just achieved a pass standard.
 The 2-1 student should discuss the work with the teacher, and if appropriate, attempt the piece again applying advice given to improve.
 U Unsatisfactory work The work has not been done to the required standard.
-0 The student must discuss the work with the teacher, and attempt the piece again where appropriate, support strategies/ academic counselling must be requested.
+0 The student must discuss the work with the teacher, and attempt the piece again where appropriate, support strategies/ academic counselling must be requested. •